Agreeing the strategic policy and overall direction at Petroc.

-We are welcoming applications currently from exceptional people who can give time across Finance/Audit or Special Educational Needs.
+We especially welcome applications from engaging people who have experience in finance/audit or special educational needs currently.
 We also welcome applicants from local and regional stakeholders, employers, and community leaders.
 The roles are ideal for those with recent senior boardroom experience but are also suitable for those seeking to broaden their own experience by joining the Petroc Board and hold other roles than at a senior level.